 2. Learn SEO with Online training

 There are literally hundreds of paid SEO courses online.
-They can range from at home recordings of self-confessed gurus doing their best to make a quick dollar, to in depth professional courses designed to tech you every nitty gritty aspect of SEO, from on-page optimisation, to link building, to content creation.
+They can range from at home recordings of self-confessed gurus doing their best to make a quick dollar, to in-depth professional courses designed to teach you every nitty-gritty aspect of SEO, from on-page optimisation, to link building, to content creation.

 Learning SEO from these online classes is good if you want to sit and watch videos, or download the audio and listen to it in your own time, like on the morning commute to work.